 Had Hoped to Find

-Was sorting out and it was hard to tell
+Started sorting out and was hard to tell

 All lying by beach shore here and there.